kasper-piskorski/docs/pages/documentation/4-migration/SQL-migration.md

 ```

 In SQL, a `foreign key` is a column that references another column.
 The Grakn equivalent is a relationship type.
-Because SQL `foreign key` are not explicitly named, as they are in Mindmaps, the relation and roles have auto-generated names.
+Because SQL `foreign key` are not explicitly named, as they are in Grakn, the relation and roles have auto-generated names.

 The SQL schema line `ALTER TABLE event ADD FOREIGN KEY ( name ) REFERENCES pet ( name );` would be migrated as: